UK inflation holds steady, IMF cuts growth outlook

 Sterling and bond prices did not move after the data.

-The Bank of England will publish new inflation forecasts next month, and some economists think this could help break the deadlock at the central bank over whether to restart its program of asset purchases to help Britain's stagnant economy.
+The Bank will publish new inflation forecasts next month, and some economists think this could help break the deadlock at the central bank over whether to restart its programme of asset purchases to help Britain's stagnant economy.

 The central bank's policymakers split 6-3 last month on whether to buy more British government bonds, some concerned about an inflation forecast that currently sees inflation above target until early 2016.